Yah0/social-media-tracker/README.md

 * Think of a way to store the data even when the app is closed.
 For now, during the page reload, all data that was on the chart is lost.
 * Make the app SEO-friendly.
 * Create Restart button to clear all the chart data.
+* Create a custom modifier to replace did-insert to update the chart each time when the socialPosts object from service is changed.
+It should only at the beginning create the chart then after creation just update it when the data has changed.
+* Write better test for bubble-chart component.

 ## Trade-offs